tcannon686/trace/README.md

 # Trace
 Trace is a simple raytracer I created.
-Its current target is Windows, but it should be relatively easy to translate to Linux or Mac as the only platform specific code is for threading.
-It features a simple Python front end for creating images, but the C program can be used standalone.
-The program is not any more efficient than any other raytracer, nor any better, it was simply a learning experience to create something adequately speedy.
+Its current target is Linux and Windows, but it should be relatively easy to translate to Mac and other platforms as the only platform specific code is for threading and a very rudimentary GUI.
+It features a simple Python front end for creating images and videos, but the C program can be used standalone.
+The program does not aim to be any better than any other raytracer.
+It was simply a learning experience to create something moderately fast, although the whole process done on the CPU and it does not take advantage of the GPU whatsoever.
 It features some basic effects, including shadows, reflections, and refractions.
+My possible future plans for this project are to add more effects, create a script for Blender, switch to some kind of path tracing, and use OpenCL to speed up rendering.

-Trace uses [Lode PNG](https://lodev.org/lodepng/) for PNG loading and writing.
+Trace uses [LodePNG](https://lodev.org/lodepng/) for PNG loading and writing.

 # Compiling
 Simply open the solution in Visual Studio and compile, or run `make` from the root directory.
 I used MinGW, GCC, and VC++ 2017 to compile it.
 By default, the program does not compile with GUI support.
 Currently, only X is supported using the `render_window` command.
 To compile with the GUI components, run `make INCLUDE_GUI=true`.